jdoleary/Spellmasons/docs/TasksCurrent.md

     - This makes it so that when casting two spells in quick succession, the second attack animation gets overridden by returningToDefaultSprite
 - How to keep syncronize from interrupting an animation while it's running
     - Hold on to syncronize messages until a good time to execute them
-- Pathing is broken sometimes where a unit moves a little and then no further
+- (resolved?)
+Pathing is broken sometimes where a unit moves a little and then no further
 - enter, enter doesn't make "are you sure" prompt go away when there are no enemies.
 - Priest "run away" ai is broken / Archer pursue ai is not working well
 - wall: see abberant-wall.png